MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ```

 ### -CloudBlockLevel

-Specifies a cloud block level.
-This value determines how aggressive Microsoft Defender Antivirus is in blocking and scanning suspicious files.
+Specifies the cloud block level that determines how aggressively Microsoft Defender Antivirus scans
+and blocks suspicious files.
+Valid values are:

+- 0 or Default
+- 1 or Moderate
+- 2 or High
+- 4 or HighPlus
+- 6 or ZeroTolerance

 ```yaml
 Type: CloudBlockLevelType